 The allegations are made for a variety of reasons.
 Some are blatant lies, either to be vindictive, to cover up an affair, or to fend off embarrassment.
 Some of these accusers, however, honestly believe that they were raped, either as a result of being intoxicated or perhaps, from their perspective, they do not believe that they consented to sexual intercourse.

-Our Georgia sex crime defense lawyers have years of experience defending sex crime cases in Georgia and know exactly what evidence will be needed to refute the rape allegation and prove that the sex was consensual.
+Our law firm is completely devoted to the defense of sex crime charges in Georgia and we have years of experience defending false rape allegations.
+We know exactly what evidence will be needed to refute the rape allegation and prove that the sex was consensual.

 Rape is defined as the carnal knowledge of a woman, forcibly and against her will.

 The statute defines carnal knowledge as “any penetration of the female sex organ by the male sex organ.”
 Under Georgia law, a person is not guilty of rape if he reasonably believed that the accuser consented to the sexual intercourse.

 Therefore, our job is to gather every bit of evidence that exists that will prove that our client honestly believed the sex was consensual.
 This often includes text messages, emails, social media, pictures, videos, and statements from witnesses who either observed or spoke with the parties prior to or after the sexual encounter.
 It is critical that our clients not delete any communications, messages, pictures or videos that they exchanged with the accuser.
 If this evidence does get deleted, we can often retrieve it with the assistance of a computer forensics expert.

 Georgia’s Rape Shield Statute provides some exceptions under which evidence of the alleged victim’s “past sexual history” may be admissible.